isabella232/OfficeDocs-O365ServiceDescriptions-pr.zh-CN/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government.md

 ## <a name="service-availability-for-each-plan"></a>每个计划的服务可用性

-每个 Office 365 计划都包括许多单个服务，例如 Exchange Online 和 SharePoint Online。下表显示了每个 Office 365 美国政府版 计划中可用的服务。
+Each Office 365 plan includes a number of individual services, such as Exchange Online and SharePoint Online.
+The following table shows the services that are available in each Office 365 US Government plan.

 ||||||
 |:-----|:-----|:-----|:-----|:-----|